openframeworks/ofBook/02_cplusplus_basics/chapter.md

 I was able to lose the comments that label the code section since the containing function is called that.
 Self-documenting code which needs less comments is good code.
 Some say that if you write a program correctly, it needs no comments.
 Notice also that I've added dividing lines between the functions just to make it easier to see.
 Those are optional but do show up all over OpenFrameworks.

 In the following example, I use the same pixel buffer technique to draw a spiral (cosine and sine functions) but this time, I only show the last frame.
+If you don't understand what the sine and cosine functions do, don't worry about it, as I do not build upon it in subsequent lessons.

 ```cpp
 #include <iostream>